The information below provides a summary of key regulations applicable to all examinations.

-It is your responsibility to read the Examination Regulations for your course ahead of submitting work for your examination as well as the Proctors' Memorandum regarding submission of work.
+It is your responsibility to read and adhere to these Examination Regulations and those that specifically apply to your course ahead of submitting work for your examination.
+You should also read the Proctors' Memorandum regarding submission of work.

-Taught degrees submissions relate to undergraduate students (except those at the Department for Continuing Education) and students studying for BTh, MA, BPhil, MPhil, MSt, MSC by Coursework, MTh, MBA, Master of Fine Art, BCl, MJur, BM, BMBCh, MPP.
+Taught degrees submissions refers to submissions for undergraduate students (except those at the Department for Continuing Education) and students studying for BTh, MA, BPhil, MPhil, MSt, MSc by Coursework, MTh, MBA, Master of Fine Art, BCl, MJur, BM, BMBCh, and MPP.

-- Check your deadline published in the Examination Regulations and in your course handbook.
+1. Check your deadline published in the Examination Regulations and in your course handbook.
 This is the date and time by which your work must be submitted by.
+If there is a discrepancy in the published deadlines, the published Examination Regulations takes precedence.

-- Format your work (for example layout, number of copies, and type of binding) as set out in the Examination Regulations or in your course handbook.
-If unsure consult your departmental administrator.
+2. Format your work (for example layout, number of copies, and type of binding) as set out in the Examination Regulations or in your course handbook.
+If unsure, please consult your departmental administrator.

-- Know your candidate number.
+3. Know your candidate number.
 This is available from the Examination and Assessments page in Student Self Service.
+Please note, it is not the same as your University card number.

 - The submission desk at the Examination Schools is open from 08:30-17:00, Monday-Friday.
 Arrive at the desk in good time to complete the submission process.
 The time of your submission is taken when your receipt is stamped.